• Skip to main content

 6. However!
 People WILL change when the need (or pain) is great enough and it’s worth the effort and cost.

 7. People tend to share (or know) only the surface reason for why they want to change.
-Asking “why” consistently will uncover their deep, intrinsic motivation that drives their need for change.
+Asking “why” consistently will uncover the deep, intrinsic motivation that drives their need for change.

-8. No one cares about why we do what we do, origin stories or the alphabet soup of acronyms after a name, they care about their problems.
-Always stay focused on solving the customers’ problem with your communication and coaching.
+8. No one cares about why we do what we do, origin stories or the alphabet soup of acronyms after a name, customers care about their problems.
+Always stay focused on solving the customers’ problems with your communication and coaching.

-And while it may seem obvious to hear it, if you or your services can’t effectively solve their problem, then refer them to someone who can.
+And while it may seem obvious, if you or your services can’t effectively solve their problem, then refer them to someone who can.

 Back to Table of Contents